konstantinosalatzas/bdn2csv/README.md

 I developed bdn2csv to transform an XML Export file into the equivalent CSV Import file:

-* for a user to edit it as a spreadshit
+* for a user to edit it as a spreadsheet

 * for a developer to programmatically process it as a table